Print

 Instructions

-1. Preheat the oven to 350°F (177°C).
+1. Make the cupcakes: Preheat the oven to 350°F (177°C).
 Line a 12-cup muffin pan with cupcake liners.
-Line a second pan with 2 liners—this recipe makes about 14 cupcakes.
-Set aside.
+This recipe yields about 15 cupcakes, so line a second muffin pan with 3 more liners or bake in batches.

-4. Make the frosting: Using a handheld or stand mixer fitted with a whisk attachment, beat the softened butter on medium speed for 1 minute until completely smooth and creamy.
-Add the peanut butter and beat on medium-high speed until the two are combined.
+6. Make the frosting: Using a handheld or stand mixer fitted with a paddle attachment, beat the softened butter on medium speed for 1 minute until completely smooth and creamy.
+Add the peanut butter and beat on medium-high speed until completely combined.
 Add the confectioners’ sugar, cream, vanilla extract, and salt.
-Beat on low speed for about 20 seconds, then gradually increase to high speed.
-Beat on high for 1 minute.
+Beat on low speed for about 20 seconds, then increase to high speed and beat for 1 minute.

-5. Frost cooled cupcakes.
-I used a Wilton #12 round tip.
-Top with caramel sauce and chopped Snickers.
+8. Frost the cupcakes: Pipe or spread the peanut butter frosting on top of the cupcakes.
+I used a Wilton #1A round tip.
+Top with a drizzle of caramel sauce and chopped Snickers bars.

 Notes

-1. Make Ahead & Freezing Instructions: Cupcakes can be made ahead 1 day in advance, covered, and stored at room temperature.
+1. Make Ahead & Freezing Instructions: Cupcakes can be made ahead 1 day in advance, covered, and stored in the refrigerator.
 Frosting can also be made 1 day in advance, covered, and stored in the refrigerator until ready to use.
-Decorate/assemble cupcakes immediately before serving.
-Leftover cupcakes keep well covered tightly at room temperature or in the refrigerator for 3 days.
-Frosted or unfrosted cupcakes can be frozen up to 2-3 months.
-Thaw overnight in the refrigerator.
+(Beat the cold frosting with an electric mixer on medium speed to loosen it up, if needed.)
+Salted caramel sauce can be made ahead and stored in a tightly covered jar or container in the refrigerator for up to 1 month.
+Fill and frost cupcakes the day you plan to serve them.
+Unfrosted, unfilled cupcakes can be frozen for up to 3 months.
+Thaw overnight in the refrigerator and then continue with step 7.

-4. Cocoa Powder: Do not use dutch-process cocoa.
-Dutch-process is treated with an alkali to neutralize its acids and therefore will not react with the alkaline baking soda in the batter.
-Natural unsweetened is paired with the brown sugar and buttermilk to react with baking soda and maintain the proper balance of acid and alkaline as the cupcakes bake.
+3. Cocoa Powder: Do not use Dutch-process cocoa in this recipe.
+Dutch-process cocoa is treated with an alkali to neutralize its acids and therefore will not react with the alkaline baking soda in the batter.
+Learn more about the difference between Dutch-process vs natural cocoa powder here.

 5. Buttermilk: Buttermilk is required for this recipe.
-You can make your own DIY version of buttermilk if needed.
+You can make your own DIY buttermilk substitute if needed.
 Add 1 teaspoon of white vinegar or lemon juice to a liquid measuring cup.
 Then add enough whole milk to the same measuring cup until it reaches 1/2 cup.
-(In a pinch, lower fat or nondairy milks work for this soured milk, but the cupcakes won’t taste as moist or rich.)
+(In a pinch, lower-fat or nondairy milks work for this soured milk, but the cupcakes won’t taste as moist or rich.)
 Stir it around and let sit for 5 minutes.
 The homemade “buttermilk” will be somewhat curdled and ready to use in the recipe.

-6. Caramel Sauce: If using my homemade caramel sauce, keep in mind this is a salted caramel.
-For a sweeter caramel, reduce salt to 1/2 teaspoon.
-You can make the caramel sauce in advance—see make ahead tip in the caramel recipe.
+7. Caramel Sauce: If using my homemade caramel sauce, keep in mind this is a salted caramel.
+For a sweeter caramel, reduce salt in that recipe to 1/2 teaspoon.
+Make sure the caramel sauce has cooled and thickened before filling the cupcakes, otherwise it will be too thin.
+You can make the caramel sauce in advance—see make-ahead tip in the caramel recipe.